HilRAM210/Console-Game-TicTacToe-with-CPP/README.md

 # Text-Based Tic-Tac-Toe Game in C++

 A console-based Tic-Tac-Toe game implemented in C++.
-This project was developed as a semester 1 assignment and showcases basic C++ programming concepts, including file handling, user input validation, and AI logic.
+This project was developed as assignment and showcases basic C++ programming concepts, including file handling, user input validation, and AI logic.

 ## Features
 - *Login System*: Users can log in or register to play the game.